SummitApp/Summit-App/README.md

 # Summit-App
-Hello Summit App team For mitch
+Hello from CS 506 Throwaway!